boostorg/hana/README.md

 ## Prerequisites and installation
-Boost.Hana is a header only library.
+Hana is a header only library.
 To use it in your own project, just add the [include](include) directory to your compiler's header search path and you are done.

 The library relies on a full-featured C++14 compiler and standard library,